JediVision-Software/jedi-temple/cryptology-poc/README.md

 Hashing is the process of storing the text password as encrypted sequence of characters, with some hash one-way function.

-**Storing the text password with hashing is most dangerous thing for application security today.**

 #### Examples of digests:

 * MD5 (is considered broken)